dy-dx/05-fake-slack-node/README.md

 - Only store the latest 20 messages
 - Truncate messages to a desired length
-- Prevente JavaScript injection attacks by escaping input
+- Prevent JavaScript injection attacks by escaping input
-- Prevente users from spamming the same message over and over
+- Prevent users from spamming the same message over and over

 ##Notes